ebalo55/gitup/README.md

 ### Prerequisites

-- Git installed on your system.
 - A GitHub or GitLab account with access to create repositories.
+- An access token with the "Content" (read-write) permission, which you can generate in your account settings.

 ### Installation